Remco28/folder_declutter/docs/ARCHITECTURE.md

 ## Runtime & Operations Notes
 - Pass-through behavior: The window should allow clicks to pass through when not actively handling drag/drop.
 Implementation toggles `WS_EX_TRANSPARENT` when idle; disable transparency while dialogs are open or during drag/drop; re-enable afterward.
 We do not set `WS_EX_LAYERED` to avoid Tk paint issues.
 The grid is fixed at 2×3 to keep the layout predictable and minimal.
 - Concurrency: Use worker threads for file operations; schedule UI updates via `Tk.after` to avoid cross-thread UI calls.
+- Drag sessions: DragDropBridge tracks a drag sequence across tiles; pass-through is disabled on first enter and restored once the drag leaves the toplevel or on drop, preserving the prior pass-through state.
+- Dialog z-order: Dialogs are parented to the main window; the app temporarily clears `-topmost` so system dialogs (folder picker, text input, overwrite) appear above, then restores it afterward.
 - Packaging: `pyinstaller.spec` must include `tkinterdnd2` resources and `resources/icon.png`.
 Verify DnD works in the bundled .exe.
 - Observability: INFO logs include actions (drop target, counts), WARN/ERROR capture failures (path, errno).
 Avoid logging full sensitive paths in public builds if required.
 - Accessibility/UX: Labels are readable by screen readers; highlight state visible in high contrast.